ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehiclePositionVelocityCollection.rst

 IVehiclePositionVelocityCollection
 ==================================

-.. py:class:: IVehiclePositionVelocityCollection
+.. py:class:: ansys.stk.core.stkobjects.IVehiclePositionVelocityCollection

    object

    An initial state error covariance matrix used to represent the uncertainty in the vehicle's position and velocity.
 Because the matrix is symmetric, you only need to enter the lower triangle of the 6x6 matrix.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehiclePositionVelocityCollection

 Overview
 --------